miklevin/MikeLev.in/_posts/2024-12-30-python-nix-htmx-ollama.md

 ### How Would an LLM Know the Difference?

-When you get help from an LLM on the code for an app built on Electron, how does it know it's not a more generally web-accessible app and hold it to the same mutli-user tenant, enterprise scalability and network security best practices, standards and conventions of a hosted web app?
+**Me**: When you get help from an LLM on the code for an app built on Electron, how does it know it's not a more generally web-accessible app and hold it to the same mutli-user tenant, enterprise scalability and network security best practices, standards and conventions of a hosted web app?

 **Perplexity**: When using an LLM to assist with code for an Electron app, it generally doesn't automatically distinguish between Electron apps and web-accessible apps in terms of security practices and scalability considerations.
 This is an important distinction that developers need to be aware of and explicitly address.